percona/pmm-doc/docs/how-to/extend-metrics.md

 # Extend Metrics

-## Enable the textfile collector

 Sometimes, though, you’ll have the need for a metric that’s not present in the list of node_exporter metrics out of the box.
 The textfile collector allows exporting of statistics from batch jobs.
 It can also be used to export static metrics, such as what role a machine has.

+## Enable the textfile collector

-By default next folders are used for different resolutions:
+The collector is enabled by default.
+Next folders are used for different resolutions:
 /usr/local/percona/pmm2/collectors/textfile-collector/high-resolution
 /usr/local/percona/pmm2/collectors/textfile-collector/medium-resolution
 /usr/local/percona/pmm2/collectors/textfile-collector/low-resolution